PNNL-Comp-Mass-Spec/Tissue_Classification/README.md

 ### Cohort_Sizes.ipynb
 * Classifying blood plasma and serum with increasingly larger training sets

-### PCA_Plotting.ipynb
+### tSNE_PCA.ipynb
-* Code to produce PCA plots for train and test data, as well as a plot showing diseased samples as open circles
+* Code to produce tSNE and PCA plots for train and test data
+* Includes plots showing diseased samples as open circles, and plots with cell line datasets

 ### Peptide_Boxplots.ipynb
 * Analysis of peptide variability across tissues.
 Used to create a figure displaying the distinct expression patterns of four archetypal peptides.